tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-3.md

 Using Charles, you can read the requests and responses, which are transmitted to and from the server.
 And – you can learn a lot about the HTTP protocol.
 Modern browsers also offer some debugging capabilities, but the features of a desktop proxy are unprecedented.
 You can manipulate the data transferred, throttle the transmission, replay single requests and much more.
 And the user interface is clearly arranged and quite comprehensive.

 The most basic test is to use the website as a normal user - with the proxy in between - and check in the proxy if the number of the static requests (to /etc/…) is getting smaller over time – as these should be in the cache and not be requested any longer.

->Note: We found, a proxy might give a clearer overview, as cached request don't appear in the log whereas some browswer-built-in debuggers still show these requests with "0 ms" or "from disk".
+We found, a proxy might give a clearer overview, as cached request don't appear in the log whereas some browswer-built-in debuggers still show these requests with "0 ms" or "from disk".
 Which is ok and accurate but could cloud your view a bit.

 You can then drill-down and check the headers of the transferred files to see, for example, if the "Expires" http headers are correct.
 You can replay requests with if-modified-since headers set to see if the server correctly responds with a 304 or 200 response code.
 You can observe the timing of asynchronous calls and you can also test your security assumptions to a certain degree.
 Remember we told you to not accept all selectors that are not are not explicitly expected?
 Here you can play around with the URL and the parameters and see if your application behaves well.

 There is only one thing we ask you not to do, when you are debugging your cache:

->Do not reload pages in the browser!
+Do not reload pages in the browser!

 A "browser reload", a _simple-reload_ as well as a _forced-reload_ ("_shift-reload_") is not the same as a normal page request.
 A simple reload request sets a header